GitHub for Startups: Editor's Take

 GitHub Alternatives Worth Considering

-If GitHub is not the right fit, here are alternatives — each with their own startup deals:
+If GitHub is not the right fit, here are alternatives, each with their own startup deals:

-See all GitHub alternativesGitHub Review FAQ
+GitHub Review FAQ

-Is GitHub worth it in April 2026?
+Is GitHub worth it in May 2026?

-For startups evaluating developer tools tools, GitHub is worth a closer look.
+For startups evaluating developer & it tools, GitHub is worth a closer look.
 The combination of mature features and the Free Team plan (1 year) startup deal is the main reason it ends up on most short lists.
 For most founders deciding whether to try it, the deal is the deciding factor.

 What are the main pros of GitHub?